voxeet/comms-sdk-dotnet/Readme.md

 ```

 The .NET SDK depends on the [C++ SDK](https://github.com/DolbyIO/comms-sdk-cpp) for core functions and supports the same functionalities for client applications as the C++ SDK.
 Set the environment variable `DOLBYIO_LIBRARY_PATH` as the path to the root folder containing the Dolby.io Communications C++ SDK.

-> **Note**: On macOS, it is necessary to unquarantine SDK libraries and sample binaries.
-Otherwise, quarantine attributes prevent their usage.
-The simplest way to unquarantine is to strip the quarantine attributes recursively for all the files in the package.
-The following example presents how to do it via terminal and the macOS attribute stripping command line tool: `xattr -d -r com.apple.quarantine sdk-release/`

 `cmake` allows you to generate various project files, for example, if you want to generate a Visual Studio solution on Windows, you can add the following option when generating (`-G "Visual Studio 17 2022"`):